JeffreyRobertLynch/GlassBox-XAI/README.md

 ## Models & Metrics

 ### Architecture
+GlassBox XAI uses a custom-built deep learning model based on U-Net, a specialized neural network architecture designed for precise image segmentation.
+Unlike typical convolutional networks that focus on classification, U-Net is shaped like a “U” and learns to both understand the big picture and recover fine details.
+It is ideal for identifying lesion boundaries pixel by pixel.

+To further improve accuracy, especially in challenging or noisy images, **attention mechanisms** were added.
+These help the model focus on the most relevant regions in the image, such as lesion edges, while ignoring background distractions like hair or shadows.

-- All models use the same custom-built U-Net architecture with added attention mechanisms.
+- All models use the same custom U-Net architecture with added attention mechanisms.
 - Each was trained from scratch on only ISIC 2018 data, no pretrained models.
 - Regularization techniques including layer normalization and dropout were applied to reduce overfitting.
 - Each variant was fine-tuned using different loss functions: Dice Loss, Tversky Loss, or Hybrid Dice-Tversky Loss.